 Hair that grows even in death.
 Beautiful women who wasted away and died.
 Allusions to Ophelia.
 It is easy to understand how connections between Elizabeth Siddal and Lucy Westenra are made.
 Charles Augustus Howell inadvertently created Elizabeth Siddal as the undead and his lie still carries weight.
 Siddal has ceased to be herself where popular culture is concerned.
 In life, she was Dante’s Beatrice.
 In death, she is a creation similar to Poe’s Ligeia.
 She is Ophelia or Lucy Westenra.
 She is never just herself.

 Bram Stoker’s famous book is not the only vampiric connection that can be made when looking at Elizabeth Siddal.
-If searching for vampires, we need look no further than her husband’s family tree.
+Searching for vampires, we need look no further than her husband’s family tree.
 Dante Gabriel Rossetti was the nephew of Dr. John Polidori, author of The Vampyre (1819).
 This family connection was used creatively by Tim Powers in his novel Hide Me Among the Graves (2012), where the entire Rossetti clan fights off their late uncle Polidori, the vampire that plagues their family.
-Powers uses the exhumation as a plot device.
-Rossetti’s choice to exhume his late wife was such an unsettling thing to do that even over a century later, that act is still inspiring fictional works.
+Powers uses Siddal’s exhumation as a plot device.
+Rossetti’s choice to dig up his late wife was such an unsettling thing to do that, even over a century later, the act is still inspiring fictional works.

 Rossetti’s sister, poet Christina Rossetti, wrote the poem In An Artist’s Studio that is assumed to be about Elizabeth Siddal.

 One face looks out from all his canvases,

 One selfsame figure sits or walks or leans:

 We found her hidden just behind those screens,

 A queen in opal or in ruby dress,

 A saint, an angel — every canvas means